nicksmith100/mp3-fotl/README.md

 \
 When it came to suggested improvements, 50% of respondents mentioned providing more up-to-date information, while 33% mentioned improvements to navigation and presentation, especially on mobile devices.

-All of these factors were taken into account in developing the User Stories](#user-stories) below.
+All of these factors were taken into account in developing the [User Stories](#user-stories) below.

 ### Existing music festival websites